 Internship Responsibilities:

-The interns will be assigned to work in one of the three research projects.
+The interns will be assigned to work in one of the four research projects.

 Project II The farmer debt intervention project: This is a long-term collaborative project that works with the Bank of Agriculture and Agricultural Cooperatives to design and test various sustainable debt solutions to Thai farmers nationwide.
-The ongoing activities involve 1) using Randomized Controlled Trials (RCT) to test interventions that nudge farmers to repay loans as well as multi-dimensional interventions for sustainable debt solutions to farmers, 2) using RCT to test financial literacy program that can encourage farmers’ good financial behaviors, 3) understanding the landscape of rural financial institutions and markets and 4) using big farmer data to better understand farmers’ credit risk for more sustainable lending.
+The ongoing activities involve 1) analyzing Randomized Controlled Trials (RCT) to test interventions that nudge farmers to repay loans as well as multi-dimensional interventions for sustainable debt solutions to farmers, 2) using big data to construct farmer’s credit score and to better understand their credit risk, 3) understanding the landscape of rural financial institutions and markets.

-Project III The household finance big data project: We have various administrative data that can be used to reflect financial health, stability, and welfare of Thai households such as 1) loan account data from the National Credit Bureau 2) deposit account data from Deposit Protection Agency merged with the loan data at individual level, 3) transaction data of electronic payments from 5 largest banks.
-Several research questions can be explored with these data.
+Project III The household finance project: We have several administrative data that can be used to reflect financial health, and welfare of Thai households such as 1) loan account data from the National Credit Bureau 2) deposit account data from Deposit Protection Agency merged with the loan data at individual level, 3) transaction data of electronic payments from 5 largest banks.
+Several research questions can be explored with these data such as assessing impacts of financial system policies, constructing household balance sheet, assessing impacts of fraud.

 Additionally, the interns will get to experience “Central Banking” through a program designed specifically for them which will include:

-2. spending time working at our regional offices for roughly 1-2 weeks
+2) spending time working or visiting Bank of Thailand’s regional offices for roughly 1 weeks

-Duties undertaken by the intern will be those expected of a research assistant namely: Conducting literature review and summarizing research findings; Analysis of data and preparation of presentation materials; Presentation of research/findings at weekly update sessions; Writing of final report regarding findings with regards to the project.
+Duties undertaken by the intern will be those expected of a research assistant namely: Conducting literature review and summarizing research findings; Analysis of data and preparation of presentation materials; Presentation of research/findings at weekly update sessions; Writing of short paper or final report based on the research findings.

 Internship Details

-In your personal statement, please describe where you believe you would exhibit strength and what areas will be more of a learning opportunity for you?
+In your personal statement, please describe: how has your coursework and past experience led to your interest in working in global education?
+After reviewing the job description for this role, where do you believe you’d exhibit strength?
+What areas will be more of a learning opportunity for you?

 Open to Harvard graduate students